Image Credit: Pavel-Jurca / Pixabay

 Every guy in the gym wants to look like a super hero.
-We all want the boulder like shoulders, cut abs and tree trunk thighs.
-That’s why we’re in the gym, that’s why we lift, and struggle with the pain.
+We all want the boulder shoulders, cut abs and tree trunk thighs.
+That’s why we’re in the gym, and struggle with the pain.

 Unfortunately, we’re not all genetically equal and building muscle is a lot harder for some than others.
 If you’re struggling to add mass here’s some ways to build more muscle, and earn your cape.

-Lifting weights, and trying to build muscle at it’s core is incredibly simple.
-You lift this weight, get into the right rep range to trigger hypertrophy and your muscles grow.
+Lifting weights and trying to build muscle, at it’s core, is incredibly simple.
+You lift weight, get into the right rep range to trigger hypertrophy and your muscles grow.

 If you’ve been in the same weight range of 100 lbs and getting 6-8 good reps, imagine the muscle response if you did the same rep range with 150 lbs.
 What about 200 lbs?